Skip to content

 form.submit();

-Fields work in exactly the same way as form above: they’re callable functions which also have methods.
+Fields behave in exactly the same way as the top-level form above: they’re functions you can invoke to obtain a subfield, as well as having their own methods.

 const form = useForm({